manish-vi/stackoverflow-tag-prediction/README.md

 Start by downloading the project and run "StackOverFlow_Tag_Prediction.ipynb" file in ipython-notebook.

 ## Prerequisites
-You need to have installed following softwares and libraries in your machine before running this project.
+You need to have installed following softwares and libraries before running this project.
 1. Python 3: https://www.python.org/downloads/
 2. Anaconda: It will install ipython notebook and most of the libraries which are needed like sklearn, pandas, seaborn, matplotlib, numpy and scipy: https://www.anaconda.com/download/